vuejs/v2.vuejs.org/source/api/directives.md

 - This directive can trigger transitions.

 Set the element's display to `none` or its original value, depending on the truthy-ness of the binding's value.
+Simple inline boolean expressions, such as `v-show="(foo && bar) || bas"`, are supported in-line.

 ### v-class